 Amino acids are the building blocks of protein.
 The body requires 20 amino acids, some of which it can manufacture itself (non-essential amino acids).
-This does not mean they are not important but simply means, in an healthy state, the body can keep up with the rate of demand for these amino acids without needing to get them from other sources (food).
+This doesn’t mean they’re not important, but that in a healthy state, the body can keep up with the rate of demand for these amino acids without needing to get them from other sources (food).

-Out of the 20 amino acids, there are nine known as essential amino acids; this means the body can’t make them on its own and they must be consumed through the diet.
+Out of the 20 amino acids, there are nine known as essential amino acids.
+Essential amino acids are ones which the body can’t make on its own and they must therefore be consumed through the diet.

 Essential Amino Acids